 Electrical Muscle Stimulation

-If you are suffering from a painful condition and you are looking for relief, electrical stimulation may be the answer.
-Request an appointment with OSR Physical Therapy at one of our locations in Anthem, Phoenix, Peoria, Gilbert, Scottsdale, Sun City, & Glendale, or Moon Valley today to learn more.
+If you are suffering from a painful condition and you are looking for relief, electrical muscle stimulation may be the answer.
+Request an appointment with OSR Physical Therapy at one of our locations in Anthem, Phoenix, Peoria, Gilbert, Scottsdale, Sun City, & Glendale, or Moon Valley today to learn more about electric massage therapy.

 How will functional electrical stimulation benefit me?

 At our physical therapy practice, our main priorities are your comfort, safety, and dignity.
-You will undergo a physical examination at your initial appointment, in addition to being asked questions about your current condition and medical history.
+With electric muscle therapy, you will undergo a physical examination at your initial appointment, in addition to being asked questions about your current condition and medical history.
 From there, one of our licensed physical therapists will create an individualized estim treatment plan, based on your specific needs.

 Will electrical stimulation therapy hurt me?